-It’s possible that your Home Button is broken and needs repair, usually your Home Button’s bracket comes loose or the digitzer flex cable is somehow kinked or damaged.
+It’s possible that your Home Button is broken and needs repair, usually, your Home Button’s bracket comes loose, or the digitizer flex cable is somehow kinked or damaged.
 If that’s the case (or you think it is), follow up with Apple Support or an Apple Service Provider for repair.

 If your iPad is still covered by Apple’s 1-year warranty or you opted for Apple Care to extend the warranty and are still in that policy’s window, take it to an Apple Store for evaluation.